 "The prime minister has set out her plans clearly; we are working towards getting a deal that we believe will work for all parts of the UK and deliver as frictionless a border as possible and tariff-free trade."

-Britain has little time to negotiate the terms of the divorce and the outlines of the future relationship before it leaves the EU on March 29 next year.
+Britain, due to leave the EU on March 29, 2019, at 2300 GMT, has little time to negotiate the terms of the divorce and the outlines of the future relationship.

-The other 27 members of the EU, who together have about five times Britain's economic might, have a strong incentive to deny the UK a deal so attractive that it might encourage others to follow the British example.
+The other 27 members of the EU, who combined have about five times the economic might of Britain, have a strong incentive to deny the UK a deal that is so attractive that it might encourage others to follow the British example.

 Many businesses and investors complain that they still lack details on how trade will flow between the world's biggest trading bloc and its sixth largest economy after Brexit.

-Finance minister Philip Hammond, the most pro-European of May's senior team, said he felt a "real sense of momentum" towards agreeing a transition deal with the EU at the summit.
+Finance minister Philip Hammond, the most pro-European of May's senior team, said he felt a "real sense of momentum" towards agreeing a transition deal with the EU at a summit next month.

-But former prime minister Tony Blair said the government was not being realistic.
+But former British prime minister Tony Blair said the government was not being realistic.

 "They're basically still in 'have cake and eat it' mode and it won't work," Blair said.
-If Britain wanted a close trading relationship with the EU, it would have to keep in line with EU rules and standards, he added.
+If Britain wants a close trading relationship with the EU it will have to keep in line with EU rules and standards, he added.

 Opponents of Brexit in Britain are seeking to halt the process and even trigger a rerun of the shock 2016 referendum.

-Eloise Todd, the chief executive officer of 'Best for Britain', which is about to launch a major campaign, said the odds of stopping Brexit were now close to 50-50.
+The odds of stopping Brexit are now close to 50:50, said Eloise Todd, the chief executive officer of 'Best for Britain', which is about to launch a major campaign.

-Rebel Conservative lawmaker Anna Soubry is seeking to amend the government's trade bill to oblige Britain to form a customs union with the EU after Brexit, a move that would complicate May's attempts to keep her party behind her.
+Rebel Conservative lawmaker Anna Soubry is seeking to amend the government's trade bill to oblige Britain to form a customs union with the EU after Brexit, a move that would complicate May's own attempts to find unity in her divided party.